MrLevo520/Mini-Python-Project/README.md

-# awesome python projects for freshman
+# awesome Mini python projects for freshman

 ## What's this?